6th Annual Cardiac Fitness Symposium: The Rhodes Course for Clinical Exercise Physiology, Testing, and Interpretation for Congenital Heart Disease

 - Continuing Education

 Gain practical skills and clinical insight in pediatric exercise testing through the first course dedicated to exercise physiology in children with congenital and acquired heart disease—designed for health care professionals and featuring online content, interactive discussions, hands-on learning, and case-based applications inspired by the work of Dr. Jonathan Rhodes.
+Dr. Rhodes was faculty at Boston Children's Hospital and a pioneer in the field of pediatric exercise cardiology.
+His memory lives on as a friend and mentor to many pediatric exercise cardiologists around the world and this educational course honors his legacy.

-- Live Online; In Person
+- Live Online or In Person

 Participants may attend either virtually or in person for highly interactive, practical, and case-based learning.